Power BI security white paper

 Dataflows provide users the ability to configure back-end data processing operations that will extract data from polymorphous data sources, execute transformation logic against the data, and then land it in a target model for use across various reporting presentation technologies.
 Any user who has either a member, contributor, or admin role in a workspace may create a dataflow.
 Users in the viewer role may view data processed by the dataflow but may not make changes to its composition.
 Once a dataflow has been authored, any member, contributor, or admin of the workspace may schedule refreshes, as well as view and edit the dataflow by taking ownership of it.

 Each configured data source is bound to a client technology for accessing that data source.
 The structure of credentials required to access them is formed to match required implementation details of the data source.
 Transformation logic is applied by Power Query services while the data is in flight.
 For premium dataflows, Power Query services execute in back-end nodes.
 Data may be pulled directly from the cloud sources or through a gateway installed on premises.
 When pulled directly from a cloud source to the service or to the gateway, the transport uses protection methodology specific to the client technology, if applicable.
 When data is transferred from the gateway to the cloud service, it is encrypted.
-See the Data in Processing section above.
+See the Data in Transit section above.

 When customer specified data sources require credentials for access, the owner/creator of the dataflow will provide them during authoring.
-They are stored using standard product-wide credential storage.
+They're stored using standard product-wide credential storage.
 See the Authentication to Data Sources section above.
 There are various approaches users may configure to optimize data persistence and access.
 By default, the data is placed in a Power BI owned and protected storage account.
 Storage encryption is enabled on the Blob storage containers to protect the data while it is at rest.
 See the Data at Rest section below.
 Users may, however, configure their own storage account associated with their own Azure subscription.
 When doing so, a Power BI service principal is granted access to that storage account so that it may write the data there during refresh.
-In this case the storage resource owner is responsible for configuring encryption on the configured ADLS storage account.
+In this case, the storage resource owner is responsible for configuring encryption on the configured ADLS storage account.
 Data is always transmitted to Blob storage using encryption.

 Since performance when accessing storage accounts may be suboptimal for some data, users also have the option to use a Power BI-hosted compute engine to increase performance.
 In this case, data is redundantly stored in an SQL database that is available for DirectQuery through access by the back-end Power BI system.
 Data is always encrypted on the file system.
 If the user provides a key for encrypting the data stored in the SQL database, that key will be used to doubly encrypt it.